The coronavirus spread all over the world in a very short time. France, Italy, Spain and the United Kingdom have been affected severely.

 United Kingdom: The whole of the United Kingdom of Great Britain and Northern Ireland and Gibraltar and the Channel Island of Jersey (Crown Property).
 Excludes the other overseas territories, the Crown Holdings of the Isle of Man and the Channel Island of Guernsey.

-Due to entry restrictions, quarantine measures or high infection rates, the Federal Foreign Office advises against travelling to Estonia, Finland, Iceland, Norway.
+Due to entry restrictions, quarantine measures or high infection rates, the Federal Foreign Office advises against travelling to Estonia, Finland, Iceland, Ireland, Norway.

 The following still applies: